 Many carriers offer special promotions in relation to their phones.
 Sometimes there will be a sale on special phones, and other times they will offer a phone for free if you sign up for a specific plan.

 - Understand that what works for another family may not work for you.
 If your family consumes more data than the average family, then you may want to either select a hefty data plan or even an unlimited data plan.
 If you're unsure about how much data you might need for your family, then be sure to check out the carrier's data calculator.

 - If you're attempting to save money beyond opting into a carrier's family plan, you should consider looking into other ways to save money on your phone bill.

-Saving Data on the Best Family Cell Phone Plans
+Prepaid Family Cell Phone Plans

-Though you are saving money with a family plan compared to an individual plan, you can always save a little more by cutting back on data so you can "size down" to a smaller plan (unless you're on an unlimited data plan).
+Though you are saving money with a family plan compared to an individual plan, you can always save a little more by cutting back on data so you can "size down" to a smaller monthly plan (unless you're on an unlimited data plan).
 Here are some ways to save on data:

 - Unless you need the app immediately, do not download an app unless you are on a wifi network.
-You can normally set it so that the app will only download via wifi.
+You can normally set it so that the app will only download via Wi-Fi.

 - You can restrict your data using your phone's settings.
 That way, once your phone reaches a specified amount of data, the access to the data will automatically be cut.